How to apply

 The Rutherford Foundation Postdoctoral Fellowship are open to early-career researchers.
 For the purpose of the Rutherford Foundation Postdoctoral Fellowship, early-career researchers are researchers whose doctoral degrees were conferred no more than four years prior to the year in which the fellowship is awarded.

-- Applicants must be either New Zealand citizens, or have continuously resided in New Zealand for at least two years immediate prior to their application and hold, or be deemed to hold, a New Zealand resident visa.
+• Applicants must be either New Zealand citizens, or have continuously resided in New Zealand for at least two years immediately prior to their application AND hold, or be deemed to hold, a New Zealand resident visa (please refer to Immigration New Zealand for information on who is deemed to hold a New Zealand resident visa).Return to top

 - Successful applicants must commence their programme of research within 12 months of the award notification unless otherwise agreed to by the Society.